Kikketer/field-measure/README.md

 - VSCode: (not just Solid issue) doesn't really do the test suites nicely like WebStorm. ~~More than once I had to somehow kill the terminal because it insisted on watching the tests.~~ Also attempting to set a keybinding for "re-run the tests" failed as well.
   - I was able to stop the "auto watch" which is a bit of an assumption (created by a plugin with many assumptions on your working environment).
 But I still can't get the simple "re-run the last test" to work, even using the UI button that exists let alone a keyboard binding.
 This issue is really driving me away from VSCode.
 - VSCode: testing setup was a horrible experience combining several blog/stack-overflow posts to just get them to work.
 See `babel.config.js` and `jest.config.js` for notes on the complications.

-With all of these findings, I now know why React will not be replaced by Solid.
-The ergonomics were great originally but when the application grew to any reasonable size things just started to get out of hand.
-I'm also not going to spend hours refining and expertly crafting the code since this is my free-time project and I simply want to get an idea working, not debug build operations and false-positive errors.

-The React branch will be my go forward branch.

-------- Original Goals --------

-## Features

-- Get measurements for any field size to fit in any space
-- Know when you need to paint a field next given rainfall and time factors
-- Each field degradation is independently tracked and learns based on your painting routine

-## TODOs

-- Push notifications using Web Push
-- Connect to the game schedule sheets and use that in repaint factors

-## Stretch Goals

-1. Make it a SPA so we can "install" it on your phone (offline as well)
-2. Printable?
-Maybe? 😃